Sogod, Southern Leyte: Subangdaku River

-The Subangdaku Bridge II was inaugurated in March 2013, connecting it to barangay San Miguel and barangay Inmaculada Concepcion.
-It was seen as a solution to cut the travel time from Maasin City to the rest of the province.TodayThe provincial government is seeking for the immediate suspension of two-decade-old quarrying operation in the river after numerous violations done by the permit holders.
+The provincial government is seeking for the immediate suspension of two-decade-old quarrying operation in the river after numerous violations done by the permit holders.
 Last August 20, 2013, Governor Roger Mercado told the press that the government is "waiting for the complete assessment report from the Mines and Geosciences Bureau (MGB) and Environmental Management Bureau (EMB)."

 The suspension of sand and gravel extraction of Subangdaku will give way to delineation of the areas as part of the revised rechanneling plan.
 Extractors are to resume operations after implementing the rechanneling plan, under the supervision of the Provincial Environment and Natural Resources Office (PENRO).

 The governor added that the Cebu-based Shemberg Marketing Corporation "keep on renewing from MGB-8 since 1993."
 The quarrying firm never sought an approval from the provincial governor and committed a grave violation under existing environmental laws and the local government code.

 Records of the MGB regional office showed that as of June 2013, there are two existing sand and gravel industrial permits.
 Shemberg Marketing Corporation has the biggest concession area at 19 hectares.
 Selena Salas, a permit holder from Cebu City were given go signal to quarry in 12.53 hectares.
 There are two pending application for sand and gravel industrial permits in the area.
 These local firms are owned by Emily Chiongbian and Rodolfo Gervacio with a combined proposed extraction area of 13.73 hectares.

-Despite of the clarion for suspension, MGB clarified that the provincial government of Southern Leyte has no authority to suspend quarrying operations along Subangdaku.
+Despite the call for suspension, MGB clarified that the provincial government of Southern Leyte has no authority to suspend quarrying operations along Subangdaku.
 The latter can only recommend for suspension of sand and gravel extraction but it has to be approved by the MGB regional office.
 The office also added that the permit holders have no violations.